 - Hangover is worse.
 Slower gastric emptying means the alcohol metabolites linger.
 Many users report a single drink producing a next-morning effect they did not get pre-GLP-1.

-The unexpected upside
+The unexpected upside on the liver

 Practical guidance